 Simple‘s ATM network and fees

 Dip your Simple Visa Debit Card into any one of the 40,000 AllPoint ATMs across the country to withdraw up to $500 every 24 hours.
 They’re free to use, and you can typically find them in Walmart, Walgreens, Costco, Dunkin’, Target, Hess, CVS and Safeway stores, as well as BBVA bank branches.

 If you choose to use ATMs outside the AllPoint network, Simple won’t charge a fee but the ATM operator might.

-Requirements for high APY.
-To earn the widely advertised 2.15% APY, you’ll need to open a Protected Goals Account and keep a balance of $10,000, which may be a reach for some.
+- Requirements for high APY.
+To earn the widely advertised APY, you’ll need to open a Protected Goals Account.
+If you don’t open one, your balances will earn a 0.01% APY.